-The consolidated financial statements of SHC include the accounts of Stanford Hospital and its subsidiaries, MHA, SUMIT and SEROC, which are controlled and owned more than 50% by Stanford Hospital.
+The consolidated financial statements of SHC include the accounts of Stanford Hospital and its subsidiaries, MHA (through December 31, 2010), SUMIT and SEROC, which are controlled and owned more than 50% by Stanford Hospital.
 All significant inter-company accounts and transactions are eliminated in the consolidation.